Cortical visual impairment: Visual and behavioural characteristics

 The presence of CVI does not necessarily mean that the person's brain is damaged in any other way, but it can often be accompanied by other neurological problems, the most common being epilepsy.

 Diagnosis

 Diagnosing CVI is difficult.
 A diagnosis is usually made when visual performance is poor but it is not possible to explain this from an eye examination.
 Before CVI was widely known among professionals, some would conclude that the patient was faking their problems or had for some reason engaged in self-deception.
 However, there are now testing techniques that do not depend on the patient's words and actions, such as fMRI scanning, or the use of electrodes to detect responses to stimuli in both the retina and the brain.
 These can be used to verify that the problem is indeed due to a malfunction of the visual cortex and/or the posterior visual pathway.

+Clinical Methods include surveys and vision tests to help identify CVI.
+They can evaluate mobility, coordination, visual acuity, and focus.